GovTechSG/hashgraph_experiments/README.md

-## 2. Deployment steps for multi nodes cluster in different servers
+## 2. Deployment steps for multi-node cluster in different servers

 #### PreRequsites